datamusing/datamusing.github.io/source/_posts/2015-01-07-implicit-feedback-and-collaborative-filtering.markdown

 The classic problem of collaborative filtering (CF) is the one with explicit feedback: given a set of users $$u$$ and items $$i$$ observe the user-item interaction explicitly through, say, a rating $$r_{ui}$$, and then predict the ratings for the user-item pairs that are unknown.
 If we have $$m$$ users and $$n$$ items, we can envision an $$m\times n$$ ratings matrix $$\bf{R}$$ such that each row corresponds to a given user and non-empty elements in that row correspond to the ratings that this user has given to the items.
 Because each user would typically rate a small proportion of the items, this matrix will be sparse.

-The aim of  Recommender Systems is to fill in the blanks of this matrix with predicted ratings using the information at hand: <em>matrix completion</em>. <!-- more --> The popular method of accomplishing this is through matrix factorization whereby the ratings matrix (that can routinely be a million users by a million items) is expressed as a product of two lower dimensional matrices, a user-features matrix and a item-features matrix.
+The aim of  Recommender Systems is to fill in the blanks of this matrix with predicted ratings using the information at hand: <em>matrix completion</em>.
+The popular method of accomplishing this is through matrix factorization whereby the ratings matrix (that can routinely be a million users by a million items) is expressed as a product of two lower dimensional matrices, a user-features matrix and a item-features matrix.
 Typically, one uses 50-200 features.

 Let us introduce a bit of notation.
 I borrow a bit of notation from quantum mechanics and write vectors as $$\vert \bx \rangle$$, such that it understood to be a column vector.
 This simplifies some algebraic manipulations later.
 The latent feature vector of user $$u$$ is denoted as: